Hoarding & Grief

 For family and friends, the decision to not visit the hoarder may be difficult.
 Judgment, lack of understanding the root cause of the hoarding problem, not caring and perhaps unable to do anything to help the hoarder leaves family and friends with few options and many decide to stay away.

-When family and friends make the decision to stay away they may experience their own grief scenarios.
-Sadness and wishing life was different for themselves and their loved one.
+When family and friends make the decision to stay away, they may experience their own grief scenarios.
+Sadness and wishing life were different for themselves and their loved one.
 Endings may occur where the relationships are severed, contact lessens and life goes on differently.

 You cannot force someone to change.
 Professional help may be necessary.
 The hoarder became this way for reasons we may not understand.
 Can you love them anyway?